-Because of the importance of keeping your data secure, the department's online services requires your browser to support 128 bit encryption.
+Because of the importance of keeping your data secure, our online services requires your browser to support 128 bit encryption.
 This provides the highest level of encryption generally available today.

-The department strongly recommends that you use a current version of Microsoft Explorer or Firefox.
+We strongly recommend that you use a current version of Microsoft Internet Explorer or Firefox.
 This is to ensure that you can use the full functionality of our online services.

 To ensure the security and privacy of your information, this site uses a secure protocol (HTTPS) for all transmissions of personal data between your browser and the site.
 This means that your browser must be able to support HTTPS.
 The site will attempt to establish a secure connection using 128 bit encryption.
 If your browser does not support this level of encryption, then the connection will not be established and you will not be able to access or use our online services.